kalendar/gentext_studio/docs/Roadmap.md

 🎉 Features we've shipped!

-- Mobile-first UI for studying and learning with Generative Textbooks
-- Sharing learning activity transcripts
 - No-code authoring of Generative Textbooks
 - Generative Textbook metadata including authors, peer reviewers, and sources (e.g., for attributing OER)
 - Importing and exporting Generative Textbooks between instances of Generative Textbook Studio
+- Sharing learning activity transcripts
 - Flexible access to a wide range of open weights models via the [Groq API](https://groq.com/)
+- Paste support for popular proprietary models including ChatGPT, Claude, Gemini, and CoPilot
 - Login with GitHub

 ## 🔨 In Progress (Next Release)

 We’re actively working on these features.
 Please contribute!

+- Login with Google

 ## 📌 Upcoming

 These are features we're planning.
 Share your feedback or vote on priorities in [Discussions](/discussions).

 **Overall Enhancements**

-- Login with Google

 **Learner Tools**